One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 Is one day in Reykjavik enough?

-Exploring the Laugavegur Streets, cafes and the Hallgrímskirkja can be done in a matter of a few hours.
-Many travelers to Iceland opt for a 4 hour (or a stopover) visit to Reykjavik before heading to other parts of the country.
-Note that Reykjavik is located 45 minutes away from the Keflavik Airport and Blue Lagoon.
+Exploring the Laugavegur Streets, cafes, and the Hallgrímskirkja can be done in a matter of a few hours.
+Many travelers to Iceland opt for a 4-hour (or a stopover) visit to Reykjavik before heading to other parts of the country.

 Here are some quick tips to help you plan your trip to Iceland.